francis1009/todo-list-vue/README.md

 This is a simple Todo List web application built as a monorepo for local development and experimentation.
 It features a Vue frontend interacting with a Hono backend running on a locally simulated Cloudflare Workers environment with a local D1 database.

-**✨ This project is intended for local development only and is not set up for deployment. ✨**
+**This project is intended for local development only and is not set up for deployment.**

 ---

-## 🚀 Tech Stack
+## Tech Stack

 This project utilizes a modern tech stack within a `pnpm` monorepo structure: